Do car insurance companies check police records?

 After you’ve gotten into an accident or you’ve discovered that your car has been stolen, it’s common practice for the adjuster assigned to your file to ask you to provide a police report.

-It’s particularly helpful to assign fault to a driver if the officer cited one of the drivers after the accident.
+It’s particularly helpful to assign fault to a driver if the law enforcement officer cited one of the drivers after the accident.

 You can still file your claim, but more of the focus will have to be put on the location of the damage and all of the statements that have been made.